-BAKED BLACK BASS.
+BAKED BLACK BASS

-Eight good sized onions chopped fine; half that quantity of bread-crumbs; butter the size of hen's egg; plenty of pepper and salt; mix thoroughly with anchovy sauce until quite red.
+8 good sized onions chopped Butter size of an egg. fine.
+Plenty of salt and pepper.
+Half that quantity of bread- Mix thoroughly with anchovy crumbs. sauce until quite red.

 Stuff your fish with this compound and pour the rest over it, previously sprinkling it with a little red pepper.
 Shad, pickerel and trout are good the same way.
 Tomatoes can be used instead of anchovies, and are more economical.
 If using them take pork in place of butter and chop fine.

-TURBOT.
+TURBOT

 Steam till tender one large whitefish; remove bones and sprinkle with salt and pepper.
 Dressing-Heat one pint of milk thickened with two tablespoonfuls of flour; when cold add two eggs and one-fourth of a pound of butter.
-Put into a baking-dish a layer of the fish and a layer of dressing; season with one-half teaspoonful of onion juice; cover top with bread-crumbs, and bake one-half hour.
+Put into a baking-dish a layer of the fish and a layer of dressing; season with one-half teaspoonful of onion-juice; cover top with bread-crumbs, and bake one-half hour.